-High Survivability Cruiser (HSC)
+(HSC)

-Heavy Combatant (HC)
+(HC)

-Low Detectability Ship (LDS)
+(LDS)

-Light Patrol Hydrofoil (LPH)
+(LPH)

-PHM Growth Variants (PHMV)
+(PHMV)

-Corvette Hydrofoil (CH)
+(CH)

-Advanced Combat Systems Frigate (ACSF)
+(ACSF)

-Universal Auxiliary Ship (UAS)
+(UAS)

-Merchant Ship Weaponization (MSW)
+(MSW)

-Ship's Boat (SB)
+(SB)

-58880 CONFORM Heavy Combatant Topside Design Study, Final SEA 06, 11 /30/81, U
+58880 CONFORM Heavy Combatant Topside Design Study, Final SEA 06, 11/30/81, U

-This report was prepared to provide topside arrangement guidance for the mid-size SL-7/AOE variant of the CON-FORM heavy monohull combatant.
+This report was prepared to provide topside arrangement guidance for the mid-size SL-7/AOE variant of the CON-FORM heavy monchull combatant.
 An Engineering Assessment of the heavy combatant was reported separately.
 A list of topside payload items, required to be accommodated, is provided.
 Two arrangements are given in appendices.
 The baseline arrangement generally follows the equipment locations given in the engineering assessment.
 The second arrangement provided modifies the baseline for improved performance.
 A listing and explanation of the changes made and the improvements resulting from these changes are provided.